 An alternative to the out-of-band network is in-band, which means that the SDN control channel shares resources with normal network traffic.
 Although in-band control offers several benefits, including especially reduced deployment costs, maintaining connectivity of the in-band control channel is challenging, as controller’s changes to the data plane may affect the connectivity of the control channel and, thus, the ability of the controller to manage the switches.

 We are currently developing a distributed routing protocol that is specially tailored to the traffic pattern and requirements of the SDN control channel.
 The ideas for the protocol can be found in the short abstract here: link

-Following thesis related to the developed and/or improvement of the protocol there are currently open:
+Following master thesis related to the developed and/or improvement of the protocol there are currently open:

 1. Further development of the protocol